awe-struck/Video_Game_Sales_2016/README.md

 # Data Analysis

-Before diving into the NA sales data, I did a quick check of the data to get a brief overview of the top level sales data.
+Before diving into the NA sales data, I wanted a brief overview of the top level sales data.
 So I made a simple query and gathered a few descriptive statistics.
+Some summary statistics for global and NA sales are as listed in the image below.
+At a brief glance, I noticed that the sum of all NA sales (4.34 billion) was half of the global sales (8.84 billion).
+This shows how dominate the NA market is in terms of sales and will be investigated in a later section.

-At a brief glance, the top 10 global game sales are all Nintendo published and produced.
-Similarily 9 out of 10 of the top games for NA are also from Nintendo.
-This immediately leads to several questions: is being a game from the Nintendo brand the top video game company, the most important factor in sales?
+Inspecting the top level data, the top 10 global game sales are all Nintendo published and produced.
+Similarily, 9 out of 10 of the top games for NA are also from Nintendo.
+Given the precentage of sales in from the NA market, it makes sense why the top 10 games of both the global and NA were nearly identical.
+However, this immediately raises  several questions: is being a game from the Nintendo brand the top video game company, the most important factor in sales?
 Why does Nintendo have the most sales in NA?
 How does its competition compare?
 How did this change over time?

 Keeping these questions in mind, I proceeded to explore the rest of the data to answer these questions.